fernandokosh/redmine_time_tracker/README.markdown

 Reports are the method of generating invoices for customers.
 The layout is set up to be a simple list and you are able to generate a print-out.
 You can add you custom logo via the plugin settings in the Redmine administration.

 ## Version History
-* 0.9.12 fixed javascript bugs with assets
+* 0.9.13 fixed javascript bugs with assets
+* 0.9.12 fixed gemfile dependency problem
 * 0.9.11 added new assets
 * 0.9.10 Separate filters for bookings and reports
 * 0.9.9 fixed bugs